-We may seek to partner with third-party collaborators with respect to the development of our product candidates, and we cannot control whether we will be able to do so on favorable terms, if at all.
+We may seek to partner with third-party collaborators with respect to the development and commercialization of our product candidates, and we cannot control whether we will be able to do so on favorable terms, if at all.

 Our business strategy relies in part on potentially partnering successful product candidates with larger companies to complement our internal development and commercialization efforts.
 We will be competing with many other companies as we seek partners for our product candidates and may not be able to compete successfully against those companies.
 If we are not able to enter into collaboration arrangements for our product candidates, we would be required to undertake and fund further development, clinical trials, manufacturing and commercialization activities solely at our own expense and risk.
-If we are unable to finance and/or successfully execute those expensive activities, our business could be materially and adversely affected, and we may be forced to discontinue clinical development of these product candidates.
+If we are unable to finance and/or successfully execute those expensive activities, or we delay such activities due to capital availability, our business could be materially and adversely affected, and potential future product launch could be materially delayed, be less successful, or we may be forced to discontinue clinical development of these product candidates.